-An Environmental Implementation Report and Functional Servicing Study Addendum for the East Morrison Creek - Main Branch, North Oakville East dated May 2023 was prepared by David Schaeffer Engineering Limited ("DSEL") to support the Revised Applications.
+An Environmental Implementation Report and Functional Servicing Study Addendum for the East Morrison Creek - Main Branch, North Oakville East revised April 2024 was prepared by David Schaeffer Engineering Limited ("DSEL") to support the Revised Applications.
 This report is an addendum to previous reports prepared by Serna's Associates et. al. and Stonybrook Consulting et al. regarding the development of the Phase 2 Lands and provides minor updates to the overall servicing scheme to reflect the Revised Applications.
-The updated sections include the following:
+The EIR/FSS Addendum concludes that Green Ginger Phase 2 lands can be serviced in general conformance with the EM1 EIR/FSS, as amended.